 When you join the challenge, you’ll get one actionable tip per day you can do right away that will transform the way you raise your child.
 This is your chance to challenge yourself and make the changes you’ve been meaning to make.
 Join my newsletter and sign up today:

 Not only do we parents tend to jump in needlessly, we also feel compelled to “get to the bottom of things.”

-We ask what happened, punish the wrongdoer, force them to apologize, or try to piece together the sequence of events that somehow led to the feud.
-Except that only leads to finger-pointing and a lot of “I didn’t do anything!” all while kids are crying at the top of their lungs.
+We ask what happened, punish the wrongdoer, force them to apologize, or try to piece together the sequence of events that led to the feud.
+Except that only leads to finger-pointing and a lot of “I didn’t do anything!” all while the kids are crying at the top of their lungs.

-Your kids are also more defensive, unable to see the other’s point of view.
+They’re also more defensive, unable to see the other’s point of view.
 Plus, this kind of energy only puts you in a bad mood and more likely to snap, yell, or discipline in ways you’d rather not if you were calm.

 So, what to do?
 Put all your energy on calming everyone down.
 Forget about who did what, or what consequence you need to give.
 Simply be the calm mom everyone needs to lower their intense feelings and behave more rationally.

 Now that your kids are calmer, give each one a chance to speak and explain what happened.
 The key is to guide your kids to describe their point of view without accusing the other.
 You’re helping them communicate how they feel, while encouraging the other to listen and develop empathy.

 Here’s the other important tip: Describe and repeat what happened, filling in “holes” when needed.
 This validates the child talking and also allows the other to see a different point of view.